simonvanderveldt/docker-buildroot/README.md

 # Buildroot Docker images
 This repository contains Docker images for [buildroot](http://buildroot.org/).

-Note that some patches are applied to the buildroot sources.
-For more details about these patches check the `./patches` directory.

 ## How to use
 This buildroot image should be used according to the buildroot [documentation about "Keeping customizations outside of Buildroot"](http://buildroot.org/downloads/manual/manual.html#outside-br-custom).